“A ministry that makes safety and security for kids a high priority is a witness to God’s love, expressed through caring staff and volunteers.”

 - Your staff and volunteers should be trained in basic first aid

 and child and infant CPR.

-Jolie and the other children will be chauffeured to the Civic Auditorium where they’ll perform the Christmas program.
+Jolie and the other children will be chauffeured to the Civic Auditorium where they’ll perform a program.

 “Motor vehicle crashes are the leading cause of death among children,” says Dr. Ricardo Martinez, administrator of the National